Getting Started With the Big Project of Decluttering Your Home

 Before you dive into a pile of clutter without a plan, there are a few steps you can take to ensure that your time and effort won’t go to waste.
-Here’s what to do so you’re prepared before you... get started decluttering your home.
+Here’s what to do so you’re prepared before you get started decluttering your home.

-Have a purpose
+Have a Purpose

 There are two main pitfalls of beginning the decluttering process on a whim with no clear end goal.

 - The first is that you start enthusiastically but then become bogged down in uncertainty about particular items (“I don’t need this, but I sort of like it.
 And what if it comes in handy someday?”) and lose momentum (“Whatever, I’ll do this next weekend.”)

 - The second is that you successfully part with truckloads of clutter only to find that new clutter starts creeping back in because you never understood why your home became cluttered in the first place.
 (Knowing this is one of the golden rules of decluttering.)

 To prevent both of these outcomes, think about why you’re decluttering and what you want to accomplish.
 What you keep and what you toss will probably be different depending on whether you’re moving to a smaller home, streamlining your routines to save time and money, or embracing a more minimalist aesthetic.

 Assess the Damage